Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ```bash
 git clone https://github.com/mangosthree/scripts.git server/src/bindings/scripts
 ```
-now you will note i am placing the scripts into the `server/src/bindings/scripts` directory this is rather important as we will be setting this as on of our compile options later on.
-Its important to note here that this is a step that can be hard to understand for a first timer but we wont get into depth in this tutorial about it. once all of our downloads are done we can create a few more directories and kick off the compile.
+Now you will note I am placing the scripts into the `server/src/bindings/scripts` directory this is rather important as we will be setting this as on of our compile options later on.
+Its important to note here that this is a step that can be hard to understand for a first timer but we wont get into depth in this tutorial about it.
+Once all of our downloads are done we can create a few more directories and kick off the compile.
 ```bash
 mkdir _build && cd _build
 ```
-and now for the huge command of the day.
+and here is the huge command of the day:
 ```bash
 cmake .. -DTBB_USE_EXTERNAL=1 -DCMAKE_BUILD_TYPE=release -DACE_USE_EXTERNAL=0 -DCMAKE_INSTALL_PREFIX=/opt/mangos -DINCLUDE_BINDINGS_DIR=scripts -DPCH=0 -DCMAKE_CXX_FLAGS="-O3 -march=native" -DCMAKE_C_FLAGS="-O3 -march=native"
 ```